olivere/vite/README.md

     IsDev:    true,
     PublicFS: os.DirFS("./frontend/public"), // optional: we use the "public" directory under "FS" by default
     ViteURL:  "http://localhost:5173",       // optional: we use "http://localhost:5173" by default
-})
-if err != nil { ... }
+    ViteEntry: "src/main.js" // reccomended as highly dependent on your app }) if err != nil { ... }
 ```